cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 NODE_OPTIONS=--disable-wasm-trap-handler cross-seed daemon
 ```

+### Why won't cross-seed start with `val is not a non-empty string`?

+This is due to a corrupted database, and is often ran into during a
+initialization of a new or migrated instance.

+For a brand new instance of cross-seed wipe the `cross-seed.db` file from your
+configuration directory, and if an old instance the contents of
+`./torrent_cache` as well.

+Simply restart cross-seed, and you should be good to go.
+If not, please contact
+us on Discord with logs.

 ### Failed to inject, saving instead.

 The best way to start troubleshooting this is to check the `logs/verbose.*.log`